Why Do Soccer Fans Sing?

 Soccer fans sing and chant during games for several reasons.
 One reason is to unify their support for their team, usually during the national anthem, or to encourage their team while playing the game.
 In addition to singing for their team, fans can also chant to rattle their opponents during a match.
 In other instances, fans can chant about a specific play during a game to get on the referee for a missed call.

-So, what is the history of soccer fans chanting and singing?
-What are some examples of famous chanting during matches?
 Here is the complete breakdown of why soccer fans sing during games.

 Why Do Fans Sing During Games in Soccer Today?